isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 both him and the company.
 I don't need the money, so why would I subject myself to that kind of an environment?

-My rule of themes is that the more a job pays, the more unpleasant it is.
+My rule of thumb is that the more a job pays, the more unpleasant it is.
 This is not a deep truth about the universe, but it seems to be a good heuristic nevertheless.
 If a job were good, they wouldn't need to pay people so much to fill it.